-All other research involving human participants/subjects carried out by Keele University staff and research (PGR) students must be reviewed by one of the university’s Ethical Review Panels or by a recognised other external committee (see below) or in cases where Keele University Medical Students are the research subjects the research must be reviewed by the School of Medicine Ethics Committee.
+All other research involving human participants/subjects carried out by Keele University staff and research (PGR) students must be reviewed by one of the university’s Ethical Review Panels or by a recognised other external committee (see below).

 For the purposes of this policy, the expression “research on human subjects/participants” covers: experimentation on human beings, observation of human beings for research purposes, and the recording, storage, or use of personal data for research purposes; the expression “personal data” covers all information, including data obtained from interviews, (excluding that already in the public domain) about existing individual persons or those who have died within living memory.